 This course will provide an opportunity to work with other students, community members, and community agencies in organizing and carrying out a service-learning project that addresses an existing community issue or need.

-Prerequisite: Successful completion of 75 earned credits for the Bachelor's degree.
-Terms Offered: As needed
+Prerequisite: Successful completion of 75 earned credits for the bachelor's degree.

 IDS402 Topics in Student Leadership